cruiex/spydrop/README.md

 │── client.py
 │── server.py
 │── requirements.txt
+│── screenshots/  # (created when you run capture)
 │── venv/         # (virtual environment - not to be pushed)
 ```

 ---